-- Maintain relationship with CEO and executives
+- Maintain relationships with CEO and executives

-In order to make sure that you are getting the most out of your board of directors, coming to your board meetings prepared is vital.
+To make sure that you are getting the most out of your board of directors, coming to your board meetings prepared is vital.
 One of the key aspects to help you guide your meeting and highlight key talking points is having a well-thought-out board deck.